T R A V E L

 Written and Photographed by Randy Dunbar

-Europe is first and foremost and idea…
+Europe is first and foremost an idea…

 An idea that was visited in the early 1970s as a small group of friends traveled to Europe.
 The first stop was the Netherlands.